DNNX/itzavishay.github.io/_posts/2020-03-05-oss-contribution.markdown

 layout:     post
 title:      Open Source Contribution
 date:       2020-03-04 22:00:00
-summary:    I have made my first open source software contribution.
-I'll talk about what I did and why I think you should contribute to open source software too!
+summary:    I contributed to rust-analyzer :) I'll talk about what I did and why I think you should contribute to open source software too!
-categories: oss rust open-source lsp rls rust-analyzer language-server
+categories:
 ---

 Hey there!
 Contributing to open source software is awesome.
 I'm going to talk about the story behind my first contribution, what I did and why I think you should contribute